 Start with your roof and its components.
 In the guide below, you will learn how to inspect and maintain your roof, whether you have a low-slope roof with a membrane, a steep-slope roof with shingles, or anything in between.
 You will also find guidance for roof components like drainage systems, flashing, roof-mounted equipment, and more.

-- Check the seals around your windows.
-Use silicone caulk to seal any cracks or gaps to keep rain out.
+- Check seals around windows and use sealants compatible with adjacent building materials to seal any cracks or gaps to keep water out.